svirs/Cellularity/README.md

 The camera is controlled by the mouse and you may directly click on cells to manually change their state.

+## WebVR
+A compatible WebVR device such as a smartphone (with the latest Chrome browser update) can also view the simulation in 3d!

 ## Technologies
 - [THREE.js](https://threejs.org/) WebGL javascript library